GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 ### Select a project

 Select a GCP Console project to use for this tutorial.

 <walkthrough-project-setup></walkthrough-project-setup>

 ## Setup

+Enable billing

 Every command requires a project ID.
 Set a default project ID so you do not need to provide it every time.